Installing external modules

 The icon indicates that the module is not necessarily required for the corresponding component or Metadata connection listed in this column.

-In case of collaborative work, once a required module is installed in one user's studio, the other users can simply refresh their Modules view to add this module to their own studio(s).
+In case of collaborative work, once a required module is installed in one user's studio, the other users can simply refresh their Modules view to add this module to their own Talend Studio.

-- allows you to install an already downloaded external module into your Studio.
-For details, see Installing external modules manually using the Modules view
+Allows you to install an already downloaded external module into your Studio.
+For details, see Installing external modules manually using the Modules view Opens the Jar download and installation wizard, which will list all the required external modules that are not integrated in Talend Studio.

 A Jar installation wizard appears when you: